The Ural Mountains: The Natural Boundary Between Asia and Europe

 Biodiversity and Ecological Significance

 The Ural Mountains host a unique blend of boreal (taiga) and temperate forest ecosystems, making them a biodiversity hotspot within the Palearctic realm.
-The southern slopes support deciduous forests with species like oak, ash, and elm, while the northern regions are dominated by coniferous taiga, including spruce, fir, and pine.
+Consider this: the southern slopes support deciduous forests with species like oak, ash, and elm, while the northern regions are dominated by coniferous taiga, including spruce, fir, and pine.
 This ecotone creates a rich habitat for wildlife, including European elk, wild boar, brown bears, and Siberian roe deer.

 Cultural and Historical Significance